 The fact is that most cats develop dental disease by the time they are 2 or 3 years old.
 Dental disease is not just cosmetic – plaque and tartar harbor bacteria that can affect not only the mouth, but also your cat’s internal organs.
 Dental care is an important part of your cat’s health and longevity.
 We have years of experience in dentistry, from routine cleanings to full-mouth extractions.
 Using our brand new digital dental X-ray system, we can evaluate your cat’s mouth quickly and thoroughly to identify and treat any problem areas.

-Dr. Cohn has experience with a multitude of soft tissue surgeries including spay/neuter, laser declaw, lump removal, abdominal exploratory, foreign body removal, cystotomy (bladder stone removal), and limb amputation.
-If, after discussing scratching behavior and alternatives with Dr. Cohn, you decide to pursue declaw surgery for your cat, you can rest assured knowing that the procedure will be done with a surgical laser.
-Laser is the only surgical technique that minimizes bleeding, thus eliminating the need for painful, constrictive bandages after surgery.
-For orthopedic or more complex soft tissue surgeries, Dr. Cohn may refer you and your cat to one of the board-certified veterinary surgeons with whom she has developed a trusting relationship.
+Our veterinarians have experience with a multitude of soft tissue surgeries including spay/neuter, lump removal, abdominal exploratory, foreign body removal, cystotomy (bladder stone removal), and limb amputation.
+For orthopedic or more complex soft tissue surgeries, our veterinarians may refer you and your cat to one of the board-certified veterinary surgeons with whom we have developed a trusting relationship.

 With our brand new digital system we can show you your cat’s X-rays within minutes!
 This helps to speed diagnosis and treatment so your cat can get the best care.
 Ultrasound is a powerful diagnostic tool because it allows us to visualize important details of your cat’s internal organs in a non-invasive way.
-Dr. Cohn has experience in both abdominal ultrasound and echocardiograms (ultrasounds of the heart).
+Our veterinarians have experience in both abdominal ultrasound and echocardiograms (ultrasounds of the heart).

 If your cat is one of the many who gets extremely nervous in the car or in the hospital, consider scheduling a house call.
 See our house call page for more information.